 When it starts to fall at our house, we open up the curtains wide and watch it come down, while we do house work or play a game.
 When it has started to pile up, we go out to play, clear walks, or go sledding.
 Then after we are too cold or too tired, we head back in to sit by the fire and sip our tea or hot chocolate.

 This winter has been rather brown so far.
-We have been wishing for snow, so I thought I'd have a snow tea party and perhaps that would encourage the snow.
-I'll even invite some other snow-loving friends - there aren't too many out there, you know.
+We have been wishing for a snowstorm, so I thought I'd have a snow teatime social and perhaps that would encourage the white stuff to start falling.
+I'll even invite some other snow-loving friends; there aren't too many out there, you know.
 In fact, only one couple comes to mind - Jeff and Kellie.
 In the past, it seems whenever we invited them to come over during the winter, it would snow.
-Maybe they would bring us "snow luck".
+So maybe they would bring us luck.

-This snow tea party will not be a dainty affair, as it is taking the place of dinner.
-Here is what I'm planning for the menu - it'll be an evening tea - easy but filling.
+This teatime will not be a dainty affair, as it is taking the place of dinner.
+Here is what I'm planning for the menu - it'll be an evening teatime - easy but filling.
 Some hot sandwiches and soup I think would be good, with an appropriate chilly dessert.

 P.S.
 I'm keeping my fingers crossed, I just heard on the radio that we might be getting a little snow!

-White, of course, is the color for a snow tea party -white food, white plates, white teacups, and white tea.
+White, of course, is the color for a winter affair-white food, white plates, white teacups, and white tea.
 A snowflake napkin fold will do nicely.

-Once, I saw the snowflakes starting, I pulled the table over to the window to take advantage of the view.
+Once, I saw the flakes starting, I pulled the table over to the window to take advantage of the view.
 (This was a true snow tea party after all!)

 Menu: